sparkflows/sparkflows-docs/docs/databricks/admin-guide/index.rst

     :doc:`/databricks/admin-guide/databricks-installation`

-    Steps to integrate fire insights with databricks.
+    Steps to integrate Sparkflows with databricks.

     ---

     :doc:`/databricks/admin-guide/databricks-python-installation`

-    Steps to submit a python job to a databricks cluster using fire insights.
+    Steps to submit a python job to a databricks cluster using Sparkflows.

     ---